pengshiqi/MURA/README.md

 Images in training set are grey-scale images, i.e., there is only one channel.

 The sizes of these images are various.
 Minimum width is 89, and minimum height is 132.
+Maximum width is 512, and maximum height is 512.

 ## References